 If you are sending funds from an exchange, you will need to enter a destination tag.
 If you’re moving XRP to your own address you should input the destination tag as “0”.
-This tag is used by businesses to differentiate customers; if you’re not sending to a business, you can leave it blank or 0, explains the Toast Wallet FAQ.
+This tag is used by businesses to differentiate customers; if you’re not sending it to a business, you can leave it blank or 0, which explains the Toast Wallet FAQ.

 If you’re sending XRP from your Toast Wallet to an exchange you will need to enter a destination tag to allow the exchange to recognize you.
 If you fail to enter this tag, you’ll need to speak with the exchange about the funds you sent.
-First you’ll need to locate your transaction with the help of RPC Tool; when you do so, you need to copy the transaction details and send them to the exchange to verify you made the transaction.
+First, you’ll need to locate your transaction with the help of the RPC Tool; when you do so, you need to copy the transaction details and send them to the exchange to verify you made the transaction.
 Once you do so, the exchange will refund your funds back to the Toast wallet.

 Toast wallet is considered to be safe, as the community user reports seem generally positive.
 Some more tech-capable members looked into the code as well and found nothing of concern to report.
 Additionally, user data isn’t stored by the company behind the wallet, thus there’s no danger of them being hacked and exposing you.

-Still, if someone were to gain access to this code, they would still require the passphrase and your recovery phrase and your PIN to be able to restore your wallet on a different device and steal your funds.
+Still, if someone were to gain access to this code, they would still require the passphrase and your recovery phrase, and your PIN to be able to restore your wallet on a different device and steal your funds.
 Still, keep in mind that Toast Wallet qualifies under “hot” wallets and is a less safe solution than a cold wallet like Ledger Nano or Trezor.